beatricexc/Data-Structures-and-Algorithms-with-Python/Chapter 1.md

 - when we want to retrieve a value that is stored in an object
 - when we want to retrieve a value tht depends on the value stored in an object.
 - if a class had no accessor methods, we could put values in the object but we could never retrieve them.

+Some classes have mutator methods and some don't. *str*, *float, *int* class do not have any mutator methods= class is immutable